mashlol/omni/README.md

 # Omni.js
-Omni.js is a framework designed to integrate with Backbone.js in order to give the client all the information possible.
-The goal is to make writing server/client apps extremely simple.
+Omni.js is a framework designed to integrate with Backbone.js in order to make writing realtime web apps extremely simple.
+Simply define models, collections, and events on the server side, and the server will automatically feed the client with all of the information that it has permission to see.
+Then the client can modify any information, and if it has write permission, the server will propagate the data to all other clients who have read permission.

 # Installation
 ```sh
 npm install omni
 ```

+# Example App
+Visit https://github.com/Mashlol/omni-chat-example to see a very simple of example of how to use Omni.js effectively.

 # Usage